yasenstar/EA/business-architecture/differentce_between_journeys_valuestreams_processes.md

 # Differences between Journeys, Values Streams and Processes

-_Source: Strategy to Realitym, by Whynde Kuehn_
+_Source: Strategy to Reality, by Whynde Kuehn_

 On the surface, cusotmer journeys, values streams, and processes may all seem like the same flows, but they differ in **why they are created, when they are created, who creates them, and how they are created**.
 Each represetnation is _fit for purpose_, so it is important to understand their intertions, where they apply within an enterprise context, and how they fit together.